 Michigan Area United Methodist Camping is a 501(c)3 nonprofit corporation led by a Board of Directors.
-At least 60% of the board members are elected by the West Michigan and Detroit conferences of the United Methodist Church.
+At least 60% of the board members are elected by the Michigan Conference of the United Methodist Church.
 The Board selects no more than 40% of its members.

-Michele has been part of United Methodist camping for most of her life through her home church Jackson First.
+Michele has been part of United Methodist camping for most of her life through her home church Jackson First UMC.
 She previously served on the West Michigan Board of Christian Camping during the long-range planning that led to the creation of Michigan Area United Methodist Camping.
-She lives in Parma and has two adult children and one grandchild.
+She lives in Parma and has two adult children and two grandchilden. email

 Rev. Dwayne Bagley, Cabinet Representative

 Rev. Dwayne Bagley is an elder in the West Michigan Conference of the United Methodist Church as serves a District Superintendent to the Kalamazoo District.
 As an undergraduate he attended Western Michigan University.
 Seeds planted at his home church- Delton Faith UMC- began to take root during this time largely through experiences made possible by United Methodist Campus Ministry.
 He holds a Master of Divinity from United Theological Seminary in Dayton, Ohio.
 Rev. Bagley has also served as Dean of the Lansing District Senior High Camp.
 He and his wife Shelly have two sons and two daughters. email

 Rev. Anita Hahn

 Steve lives in Zeeland, Michigan, and attends First United Methodist Church of Holland.
 He and his wife Sandi have five children who have all attended various United Methodist camps through the years.
 Steve is a full-time Project Manager working in the field of education technology and holds an MBA in Strategic Management from Davenport University and Project Management Professional certification.